 *Tuition is subject to change due to mandatory campus wide fee increases.

-In order to participate in the course, students must meet the Sierra College reading competency requirements.
-This may be achieved by completing prerequisite courses or by placement on an assessment exam.
+In order to participate in the course, students must meet the Sierra College reading competency requirements by assessment or by course.

-Prerequisite Courses: Must be completed, with grades posted to applicable transcript at the time application is submitted; courses “in progress” are not accepted.
+Courses must be completed, with a grade “C” or better, posted to applicable transcript at the time application is submitted; courses “in progress” are not accepted.

-As mandated by the California Department of Public Health:
+As mandated by the California Department of Public Health, selected students must submit to/possess:

 How many applications do you receive, and how many students are selected?